 It is awarded by invitation to families whose loved one donated their organs, and posthumously honours the donor.

-The family can chose to accept the award on the donor’s behalf - either at a regional ceremony, or in private.
+The family can choose to accept the award on the donor’s behalf - either at a regional ceremony, or by post.

-Jamie cable received the award at a ceremony on London last year on behalf of his wife Susan, who became a donor aged 40 after she suffered a heart attack.
+Jamie Cable received the award at a ceremony in London on behalf of his wife Susan, who became a donor aged 40 after she suffered a heart attack.
 Jamie received the award alongside Susan’s parents John and Barbara Rew.